 Make the payment process simple for clients

 Make the payment process simple for clients to pay, and they’re likely to pay on time.
-Consider providing a central payment option with your client management portal.
+Consider providing a central payment option with your accounting client portal.
 Having all billing invoices and payment options in one place makes it easier for clients to pay due invoices.
 A solution like TaxDome, all-in-one software for CPAs, bookkeepers, and accountants, makes this process straightforward, ensuring you’re getting paid invoices for every job.

 Bill each client after work is completed